Best Tips For Growing Rhubarb In Containers

 Soil Requirements To Grow Rhubarb In Pots

 Growing rhubarb requires well-draining soil rich in organic materials.
-Adding well-rotted manure to the soil coupled with a spoonful of bone meal fertilizer or seabird guano at plating can give the plant a head start.
+Adding well-rotted manure to the soil and a spoonful of bone meal fertilizer or seabird guano at plating can give the plant a head start.
 A sufficient amount of organic compost added to the soil will preserve the crown during the winter.

 Watering Rhubarb Plants